-This training provides an overview of the principles and practices of radiation protection, monitoring techniques, biological effects, regulations, gauge-specific instruction and SCWE.
+This training provides an overview of the principles and practices of radiation protection, monitoring techniques, biological effects, regulations, gaugespecific instruction, SCWE and DOT&PF's Radiation Protection Program manual (RPPM).

-To retain status as an authorized nuclear gauge user, they are required to complete nuclear gauge user HAZMAT and SCWE refresher training at three-year intervals for gauge users transporting gauges by vehicle, or on a two-year basis if they transport gauges by air under the International Air Transportation Act
+To retain status as an authorized nuclear gauge user, they are required to complete nuclear gauge user HAZMAT and SCWE refresher training at three-year intervals for gauge users transporting gauges by vehicle, or on a two-year basis if they transport gauges by air under the International Air Transportation Act (IATA).

-(IATA).
 All training lesson plans and presentations must be approved by the SRSO.

-The initial nuclear gauge user training program consists of an eight-hour class on radiation safety, gauge instruction, and SCWE that is documented and directed by the Regional Radiation Safety Officer.
+The initial nuclear gauge user training program provided by DOT&PF consists of an eight-hour class on radiation safety, gauge instruction, and SCWE that is documented and directed by the Regional Radiation Safety Officer.

 Training shall cover the following items: